kadegray/statamic-country-and-region-fieldtypes/README.md

 ### Control Panel

-The pages in the control panel these fieldtypes support the locale.
-Meaing that if you change the locale for the control panel then they will display in the appropriate language.
+In the control panel these Fieldtypes are designed to support different locales.
+This means that when you change the locale for the control panel, the fieldtypes will be displayed in the corresponding language.

-To configure the locale of control panel, you need to set `locale` inside of `config/app.php`.
-Remember to `php artisan config:clear`.
+To configure the locale of the control panel, you need to set the `locale` value in the `config/app.php` file.
+Don't forget to run `php artisan config:clear` afterwards to ensure the changes take effect.

 ### Multi site

-When using multi site, rendering a fieldtype with Antlers `{{ region }}` will render the value (Country or Region) in the sites locale language.
+When using multi-site, rendering one of the Fieldtypes in an Antler `{{ region }}` will display the value in the language specific to the site's locale.

-These locales are configured in `config/statamic/sites.php`.
+The configuration for these locales can be found in the `config/statamic/sites.php` file.